WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/reqs.md

 - The user shall be able to compare their currently monthly report to older monthly reports.
 - The user may be able to load credit card reports directly into their expenses for efficiency.
 - The user shall be able to access the application with or without internet access.
-- The user shall be able to access the application with the latest versions of Edge, Safari, Chrome, and Firefox.
 - The user shall be able to access all features with minimal amount of local storage.
 # Sub-System Requirements